jodytburch/pacmen-exercise/README.md

 # Pacmen Factory Exercise
 <img src="./images/PacMan1.png">

-## Description
+## Description:

 This project is a factory for making pacmen.
-The user can add as many pacmen as desired to the page at any time, and start the game when they want the Pacmen to start bouncing around the page.
+You can add as many pacmen as you want to the page at any time by using the "Add PacMan" button.
+When you want the Pacmen to start bouncing around the page, click the "Start Game" button.

 ## How To Run:
-1. Fork project.
+1. Get a copy of the following files by downloading or forking and cloning the repo to your local computer:
+    - eyes.js
+    - styles.css
+    - index.html
+2. Package the eyes.js and index.html - TODO: LOOK INTO THIS
-2. Open or drag/drop the "index.html" file into a browser.
+3. Open or drag/drop the "index.html" file into a browser.
-3. Click "Add PacMan" to add a PacMan to the page.
-4. Click "Start Game" when you want the PacMen to start moving.
-5. You can click "Add PacMan" at any time to add more to the page.

 ## Roadmap of Future Enhancements:
 - Make PacMen alternate open and closed mouth using images.
 - Make PacMen face left when moving left across the screen, and face right again when moving right again.

-## License Information
+## License Information:
-** See LICENSE file **
+** See LICENSE file for MIT License Information **